msafdaar/manager-keyboard-navigation-extension/readme.md

 Combined Search & Jump: Pass a search term directly with an alias (e.g., /si Inv-1002) to navigate to that section and execute the search in a single step.

-Dynamic Business Resolution: Automatically extracts the business key and query parameters from the DOM, allowing seamless switching across different business files, hosts, and ports.

 ## Why It Does That